angelaminchella125-pixel/satellite-image-classification/readme.md

 * Building and compiling a custom CNN architecture.
 * Training the model and evaluating its performance on validation and test sets.

-The CNN model consists of:
+The CNN model characteristics are:

 * An input layer for 64x64x3 images.
 * Two blocks of "Conv2D" and "MaxPooling2D" for feature extraction.